-The immediate context in which this conference is taking place is the government's initiatives for further reform of the legislative and operating environment for local government.
-The government's policy statement, Better Local Government, the Local Government Amendment Act, and ongoing policy work all imply a particular understanding of the place of local government within New Zealand's governing arrangements, and the inherent role of local government.
+The immediate context for this presentation is the government's initiatives for further reform of the legislative and operating environment for local government.
+The government's policy statement, Better Local Government, the Local Government Amendment Act, and on-going policy work all imply a particular understanding of the place of local government within New Zealand's governing arrangements, and the inherent role of local government.